-The TSF of the SLE66CX642P with RSA 2048 has a hardware controlled self-test which can be started from the user software or is started directly to test SF1, SF5 and SF7.
+As part of the TSF, a hardware controlled self-test can be started from the user software or is started directly to test SF1, SF5 and SF7.
 Any attempt to modify the sensor devices will be detected from the test.